thebradleykoch/arno7/transcripts/cleaned/📈 Rapid Lessons Learned & EEC Writing Approach Upgrades (Voice Note AI) (Cleaned Transcript).md

 [00:49:15]
 **Bradley:**
-So what this, like what this perfect course module framework is suggesting is that you do a walk through example which is proof of what you're teaching and how it works.
+So what this, like what this "perfect course module" framework is suggesting is that you do a walkthrough example which is proof of what you're teaching and how it works.
 Basically getting the reader to take action and experience it for themselves.
 Right, let's see.
 So yeah, so we go, we'd go, okay, here's the action steps.
 Maybe like a quick 1, 2, 3 high level overview like bullet points.

 [00:49:51]
 **Bradley:**